v-rgrace/Viva/Viva/connections/create-sharepoint-home-site-for-viva-connections.md

 > [!NOTE]
 >
 > SharePoint home sites are created and managed in your Microsoft 365 admin center.
 You'll need to be a SharePoint admin to create a home site.
-A home site is not required to create a Viva Connections experienceViva Connections experience.
-[Learn more about the Viva Connections experience](../viva/connections/viva-connections-overview#components-to-viva-connections), [how to customize it](../viva/connections/edit-viva-home), how to choose the [default landing experience](../viva/connections/edit-viva-home#choose-the-default-landing-experience-for-viva-connections-desktop), and [how to launch Viva Connections for your organization](../viva/connections/launch-viva-connections).
+A home site is not required to create a Viva Connections experience.
+[Learn more about the Viva Connections experience](viva-connections-overview.md#components-to-viva-connections), [how to customize it](edit-viva-home.md), how to choose the [default landing experience](edit-viva-home.md#choose-the-default-landing-experience-for-viva-connections-desktop), and [how to launch Viva Connections for your organization](launch-viva-connections.md).

 ## How to use this guide